On this page I left some of the paper edges visible, so you can see how irregularly shaped the pages are. The edges are

 Tomas realises that killing SNIK didn't relieve him of the constant explosion hazard, on the contrary.
 Instead of going to a hotel which will most likely explode too, they again abort their trip to Brussels and go back.

 Chinees restaurant Chinois, which is actually a concatenation of the Dutch and French translations of “Chinese restaurant”.
 This is possible because in French, adjectives are placed after substantives, while in Dutch it is the other way round, and “restaurant” is the same in both languages.
 In Belgium, Dutch is spoken in the North, French in the South, and both in the capital, Brussels.
 That's why it used to be common to see this kind of ‘compressed’ bilingual signs there.
 Nowdadays however, the French language has permeated Brussels to such a degree that you'd be hard-pressed to find any signs in Dutch.

 Tomas starts to think about a way to find Smuggler's den, but he doesn't have much inspiration.
 It will come soon, however, because even in his skyscraper palace he isn't safe from bomb-throwing lunatics.
 Smuggler's facial composite picture (a black blot, most likely) has probably been distributed by now, but he has many accomplices who can get past security and deliver bombs nicely disguised as anniversary presents.

-Because he is invulnerable, Tomas doesn't bother about searching for cover.
+Because he is invulnerable, Tomas doesn't bother with searching for cover.
 Pricky is smart enough not to follow Tomas' advice which would leave him vulnerable to shrapnel, he instead topples over the table as a shield.

 Tomas seems to have considered the previous assaults as jokes but now he's really pissed.
 His room — and especially his precious window — have been destroyed a third time!
 He is determined to catch Smuggler now, and he has a brilliant idea: another accomplice will probably come soon to drop another bomb.
 So if he can catch him, he can disguise himself as this accomplice and infiltrate into Smuggler's secret hiding place.
 Luckily Smuggler's accomplices are as stupid as himself, so it is easy to lure one inside with an obviously intentional open door and whack him on the head.

 Go to page 8